MicrosoftDocs/Viva/Viva/insights/advanced/privacy/privacy.md

 ### Minimum group size

 Because it’s easier to guess information about an individual based on results about a smaller group, aggregated insights won’t show results for groups with fewer than 10 people.
 The Insights Administrator can choose to [increase this threshold](../setup-maint/manager-settings.md).
-The minimum group size applies to data visualizations in the advanced insights Power BI templates as well as organization insights for leaders and managers in Outlook and Teams.
+The minimum group size applies to data visualizations in the advanced insights Power BI templates and organization insights for leaders and managers in Outlook and Teams.

 ### Distribution masking